Anthony Hopkins: Personal life

 Hopkins has a residence in Malibu, California.
 In January 2025, his two neighbouring homes in Pacific Palisades, Los Angeles, were destroyed by the Palisades Fire.
-He moved to the United States once before, during the late 1970s, to pursue his film career, but returned to London in the late 1980s.
-However, he decided to return to the US following his 1990s success.
-Retaining his British citizenship, he became a naturalised American citizen on 12 April 2000, with Hopkins stating: "I have dual citizenship; it just so happens I live in America".
+He had moved to the United States once before, during the late 1970s, to pursue his film career, but returned to London in the late 1980s.
+He decided to return to the US following his 1990s success.
+Retaining his British citizenship, he became a naturalised American citizen on 12 April 2000.

 Hopkins has been married three times.
 He was married to actress Petronella Barker from 1966 to 1972, Jennifer Lynton from 1973 to 2002, and Stella Arroyave since 2003.
 Hopkins met Arroyave, a Colombian-born antiques dealer, in the early 2000s, and he credits her with helping him overcome his feelings of depression at the time.
 On Christmas Eve 2013, he celebrated his 10th wedding anniversary by having a blessing at a private service at St Davids Cathedral in St Davids.

 He has a daughter from his first marriage.
-The two are estranged; when asked if he had any grandchildren, he said, "I don't have any idea.
+The two are estranged and, when asked if he had any grandchildren, he said, "I don't have any idea.
 People break up.
 Families split and, you know, 'Get on with your life.'
 People make choices.
 I don't care one way or the other."
 In another interview, he said, "I guess I am selfish.
 I have not been a good husband or father."
+In 2026, Hopkins said: "My wife, Stella, sent an invitation to come and see us.
+Not a word of response.
+So I think 'okay, fine.'
+I wish her well but I'm not going to waste blood over that.
+If you want to waste your life being in resentment 50 years later, 58 years later, fine go ahead.
+It's not in my Ken...
+See I could carry resentment over the past but that's death.
+You're not living.
+You have to acknowledge one thing - that we are imperfect, we're not saints - we do the best we can.
+Life is painful, sometimes people get hurt.. but you can't live like that.
+You have to say 'get over it' and if you can't get over it, fine.
+Good luck to you.
+But I have no judgement.
+I did what I could.
+So that's it."